Bound by Corruption by BelovedStranger

 “Death has come to claim you.
 All of you.”

-Onigumo looked taken aback, while his men became even more restless, casting uneasy glances into the trees, obviously wondering if they had been ambushed.
+Onigumo looked taken aback, while his men shifted even more restlessly, casting uneasy glances into the trees, obviously wondering if they had been ambushed.

 “Alone?
 Or do you have men yet hidden like frightened children?”
 Onigumo inquired.
 With a flick of his thumb, the click of his blade was loud in the heavy silence.
 A wordless signal his men were eager to take up.
 The sound of dozens of swords leaving their sheaths set Kagome’s nerves on edge.

 She wasn’t worried for Sesshomaru.
-With a sinking feeling, she knew what she was about to witness would forever plague her dreams.
+With a sense of dread, she knew what she was about to witness would forever plague her dreams.

 Sesshomaru didn’t react to the crowds’ threat, seemingly unconcerned by the hostility surrounding him.
-“You insult me.
-I do not need assistance killing such weak and small numbered ningen.”
+“How insulting.
+As if I require assistance killing weak vermin.”

 Onigumo stared at Sesshomaru silently for prolonged seconds, before tossing his head back and roared with laughter.
 The other men joined in after a moment’s hesitation, adding their voices in mocking glee.